hitkumar/mnist/README.md

 Training a neural network on MNIST Dataset.

-There are three main files:
+There are three python files in this MP:

+# training.py:
-1. training.py -  Trains a neural network model on MNIST dataset and saves the model to disk.
+Trains a neural network model on MNIST dataset and saves the model to disk.
 Simply execute the python file to train the network - `python training.py`

+#inference_server.py:
-2. inference_server.py - Implements a REST API which accepts a raw image as input and returns the predicted number along with its probability as output.
+Implements a REST API which accepts a raw image as input and returns the predicted number along with its probability as output.

 Using Flask, a python web framework and other popular python libraries like requests for building the APIs.
 For installing all the APIs using pip use: